exo-codefest/2015-team-G/README.md

 # How to use:

 **Step 1**.
-Create a new space such as “Team G”, after that, the add-on PinMind will be automatically added to this space on the navigation bar as follows:
+Create a new space such as “Team G”, then, the add-on PinMind will be automatically added to this space on the navigation bar.
+Click on the PinMind symbol, you will see that topics are categorized by their status as follows:

 <img src="images/navigationbar.png" />